 It suits the narrow or small hands of kids and beginners.
 However, unlike ¾ size guitars, short-scale guitars aren’t designed for kids specifically.
 You’ll find plenty of adults and professionals who use them as a primary instrument or when the occasion calls for it.

-Also Read: The 7 Best Short Scale Guitars in 2021
+Also Read: Our picks for the Best Short Scale Guitars

 Classical guitars, also called Spanish or Nylon guitars, are similar to acoustics with deviations in design and components.
 The most apparent difference is that acoustics use steel strings while classical guitars use nylon strings.
 Subsequently, the playability and timbre of both are very different.
 Additionally, there is a noticeable difference in body shape, headstock, and bridge.